 The Company's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The Company has sustained a net loss since inception and does not have sufficient revenues and income to fully fund the operations.
 As a result, the Company has relied on loans from stockholders and others as well as stock sales to fund its activities to date.
 For the year ended December 31, 2022, the Company had a net loss of \$17,505,765.
-At December 31, 2022, the Company had an accumulated deficit of \$34,845,161.
+At December 31, 2022, the Company had an accumulated deficit of

+\$34,845,161.
 The Company anticipates that it will continue to generate operating losses and use cash in operations through the foreseeable future.

 In September 2021, the Company completed its Initial Public Offering and raised \$25,250,000 in net proceeds after deducting the underwriting discount and offering expenses.
 The Company anticipates that it will need to raise additional capital by March 31, 2023, in order to continue to fund its operations.
 There is no assurance that the Company will be able to obtain funds on commercially acceptable terms, if at all.
 There is also no assurance that the amount of funds the Company might raise will enable the Company to complete its initiatives or attain profitable operations.
 The Company's operating needs include the planned costs to operate its business, including amounts required to fund working capital and capital expenditures.
-The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully expand to new markets, competition, and the need to enter into collaborations with other companies or acquire other companies to enhance or complement its product and service offerings.
-There can be no assurances that financing will be available on terms which are favorable, or at all.
-If the Company is unable to raise additional funding to meet its working capital needs in the future, it will be forced to delay, reduce, or cease its operations.
+The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully expand to new markets, competition, and the need to enter into collaborations with other companies or acquire other companies to enhance or raise additional funding to meet its working capital needs in the future, it will be forced to delay, reduce, or cease its operations.